derekmiranda/html-blackjack/README.md

 ## HTML/CSS Game using cards - Blackjack

-- TODO: rules to implement
 - just using 1 deck for simplicity
-- player can place bets

 ### From [Bicycle's Blackjack Guide](https://bicyclecards.com/how-to-play/blackjack/)

 - "Each participant attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21."
 - "It is up to each individual player if an ace is worth 1 or 11.
 Face cards are 10 and any other card is its pip value."
+- dealer and player get one card face up each.
+Then player gets another face up card and dealer gets one face down
+- natural/blackjack (initial pair totals 21) = player/dealer instantly wins if other doesn't have one as well
+  - if both player and dealer have naturals, is a tie

 ## Other Things to Consider

 - how to handle games with slight alterations to the deck
-- inserting cards back into deck and at certain or random places
+- inserting cards back into deck at certain or random places
+- working with multiple decks
+- preventing unnecessary rerenders
+- browser testing (only tested on OSX Chrome)